-Obligated Person: City of Hartford, Connecticut
+Obligated Person:

 NOTICE IS HEREBY GIVEN that the Issuer has not provided an Annual Report with respect to the above-named Bonds as required by the Disclosure Agreement between the Issuer and Digital Assurance Certification, L.L.C., as Disclosure Dissemination Agent.
-[The Issuer has notified the Disclosure Dissemination Agent that it anticipates that the Annual Report will be filed by \\\\\].
+[The Issuer has notified the Disclosure Dissemination Agent that it anticipates that the Annual Report will be filed by ].